flashbots/suave-specs/specs/rigil/kettle.md

 }
 ```

+During execution of a `ConfidentialComputeRequest` logs can be emitted, and any log that matches the standard `Suave.OnchainMessage` must be put into the `Messages` field of the resulting `SuaveTransaction`.

-A Kettle's signature is used as the integrity guarantee for the computation's results.
+The resulting `SuaveTransaction` must be signed by the kettle.
+The signature is used as the integrity guarantee for the computation's results.
 Eventually, this can include arbitrary proofs such as zero-knowledge proofs.

 ### Suave Transaction